junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Oh that," Dean pulls back from the hug, rubbing his nose, looking like a child caught stealing from piggy bank.

 "Yes, that!
-Thought we're over this self-sacrifice to save the world routine."
+Thought we're over this self-sacrifice-to-save-the-world routine."
 Cas snaps.

 "You have a better idea fixing that?
 'Cause I don't really want to condemn the world again."
 Dean challenges.

-"Actually, I do, I just didn't think it's something I could use until very recently."
+"Actually, I do, I just didn't think it's something I could have until very recently."

 Dean raises eyebrows waiting for an elaboration.